-Just spotted: The Wheeler Opera House available for $60.
+Just spotted: The Wheeler Opera House is available for $60.

 OK, so the offer’s only good if you’re playing the new Monopoly Aspen edition, the first ski-town version of the iconic board game.
 Nonetheless, it’s fun to dream about buying and selling spots like the Caribou Club and Clark’s Market at decades-old prices.
 Bonus: net sales from the game directly benefit community nonprofits.